rstacruz/vim-hyperstyle/README.md

 * Not fully functional when [auto-pairs] is installed along with it (conflict in the `<Space>` binding).
 PR's welcome!

+* Stylus is assumed to be in indented syntax (no braces), and the use of `: ` is enforced.

 <br>

 ## Thanks